Undergraduate Students Academic Disqualification

-The following categories of students are subject to disqualification:
+The following students are subject to disqualification:

-Appeal and Petition Instructions
+Appeal and Petition Instructions for Undergraduate Students

 Before you begin the appeal process, we encourage you to consider whether or not returning to USF is truly in your best academic and personal interest.
 If you decide that you are not prepared to appeal at this time, you may contact us again in a future semester.

 If you have any questions or concerns about the Academic Disqualification appeal process, you can contact your CASA academic success coach via email or call them at (415) 422-5050 or contact Sara Solloway at (415) 422-6742 or firstname.lastname@example.org.

 - Petition application opens: Tuesday, October 17, 2023 at 9 AM Pacific Time